ErickGatica/ML_Assigment_1/report.md

 - Ridge Linear Regression model with alpha 0.8

-The Linear Regression model is a fundamental approach to predictive modeling.
+The Linear Regression model is a fundamental approach to predictive modeling [2].
 It attempts to model the relationship between a dependent variable (in this case, CHF) and one or more independent variables (the input features like D, L, P, G, etc.) by fitting a straight line to the data.
 The general form of the equation is:

 y=β0+β1x1​+β2x2​+…+βn​xn
 ​